wso2/docs-ob-toolkit-cds/en/docs/get-started/try-out-flow.md

     }
     ```

-### Invoking Accounts and Transaction API
+### Invoking Consumer Data Standards API

-Once the PSU approves the account consent, the AISP is eligible to access the account details of the PSU.
+Once the consumer approves the account consent, the Data Recipient application is eligible to access the account details of the consumer.

-The AISP can now invoke the **GET/ accounts** endpoint available in the Account and Transaction API.
+The application can now invoke the **GET/ accounts** endpoint available in the CDS API.
 This retrieves a
-full list of accounts that the PSU has authorised the AISP to access.
+full list of accounts that the consumer has authorised the application to access.
 The Account Ids returned are used to retrieve
 other resources for a specific AccountId.

 1. A sample request looks as follows: